What is a Great Product Strategy?

 How to Develop a Great Product Strategy

-Once you understand the components of a product strategy and the stages, you can easily focus on developing a great product strategy.
+Once you understand the components of a product strategy and the stages, it will be easier to focus on developing a great product strategy.
 You already have the necessary knowledge at this point; it’s just a matter of doing it.
 However, keep the following things in mind.

 Problems Are Opportunities

-The most successful businesses always tend to focus on solving problems, not developing solutions directly.
-Ideally, you should always look at all the problems your customers and target audiences are facing and then focus on providing solutions to them.
+The most successful businesses always tend to focus on solving problems as opposed to developing solutions first.
+You should always look at all the problems your customers and target audiences are facing and then focus on providing solutions to them.

 More Options Are Good